jsupino/StarWarsScriptProject/README.md

 This program will turn the unstructured script into a structured and organized script.
 By using the line number, character name, and dialogue, important information can be retrieved.

-        Refer to the StarWars_Dataset.ipynb to view the entire structured dataset used for this project.
+        Refer to the StarWars_Dataset.ipynb to view the entire structured dataset.

+        Refer to the StarWars_Project.ipynb for the Jupyter Notebook of the project.

 Some important goals of this project:
 - Create a dictionary of all character names and the number of script lines they have.